kevchuang/user-reconciliation/README.md

 **If you had a team of developers to work on this project, how would you organize it ?**

-Admitting that the business needs is to implement new API endpoints, I think that each developer can work on a different endpoint.
+I think that I would organize the team so each developer would work on a specific domain.
+The processing steps for an event are:
-We could also separate the product related and performance / bug related tasks, but I believe that developers should be able to do any tasks !
+- Collecting upcoming event
+- Validate event
+- Merging events
+- Inserting events into database

+Each developer would work on a specific step of the process.

 ## Contact